 Rooms: The lodge has 20 guests rooms, all en-suite.
 Rooms are simply furnished but comfortable.

-Activities: The lodge can provide naturalist guides to accompany guests in Bardia on foot, in jeeps or for an elephant back safari – the lodge has 4 resident elephants for this purpose.
+Activities: The lodge can provide naturalist guides to accompany guests in Bardia on foot or in jeeps.
 River rafting trips and boat rides are offered.
 Guests can also visit nearby villages.
 Excursions can be booked and paid for locally.

 Facilities: The restaurant serves simple, homely food in both Nepali and Western cuisines.
 The lodge has its own organic garden which provides most of the food.
 There is a well-stocked bar. he lodge has an attractive garden.